 Narrowing down the guest list is one of the trickiest parts of wedding planning.
 It’s unexpectedly fraught with personal feelings.
 You can’t invite everyone and making those cuts can be hard.
 However, things can also be complicated when it comes to people you can invite.

-After you send out save-the-dates, you may hear back from loved ones who know they can’t attend.
+After you send out save the date postcards, you may hear back from loved ones who know they can’t attend.
 So, should you still send them an invite or simply cross them off any move on?
 Here’s everything you need to know about inviting someone to your wedding if you know they can’t come.

 In short: yes!

 The longer answer: Mostly, yes.
 You should (most likely) still invite someone you know can’t attend.
 However, there is one exception (more on that below).

 Generally speaking, if this person is a close friend or family member, and someone that you know you would want to invite regardless of whether they actually come, you should still send an invite.
 It’s a nice gesture.